34th Armoured Brigade (United Kingdom): Clarkeforce

-After a short rest, 107th RAC and the company of Leicesters moved on at 0800 the following morning towards Nieuwmoer.
-By now the Recce Trp had run out of fuel, and the advance was led by A Sqn of 49th (West Riding) Reconnaissance Regiment, Royal Armoured Corps.
-When they came across a bridge that had been blown, the reconnaissance troops and tanks had to fan out to the flanks in search of alternative crossings, and with no cover they were engaged over the flat country by German Self-propelled guns concealed in Nieuwmoer.
-The advance had to be covered by smoke.
-Once clearance of the village was well in hand, the Recce Trp came up and pushed on carelessly into a wood occupied by German troops and SP guns.
+After a short rest, 107th RAC and the company of Leicesters moved on at 8:00 a.m. the following morning towards Nieuwmoer.
+By now the Recce Troop had run out of fuel and the advance was led by A Squadron of 49th (West Riding) Reconnaissance Regiment RAC.
+When they came across a bridge that had been blown, the reconnaissance troops and tanks fanned out to the flanks in search of alternative crossings and with no cover they were engaged over the flat country by German Self-propelled guns concealed in Nieuwmoer and the advance had to be covered by smoke.
+Once clearance of the village was well in hand, the Recce Troop came up and pushed on carelessly into a wood occupied by German troops and SP guns.
 Four Honeys were knocked out, bringing 107th RAC's casualties to eight tanks in the day.
-Meanwhile the troops round Stone Bridge, including 1st Leicesters and 191st (H&EY) Fd Rgt, had to beat off counter-attacks by German armour.
-532 Field Battery, which had already crossed over, was called upon to deploy and fire its 25-pounders in an anti-tank (A/T) role, while the other batteries backtracked and found an alternative route forwards.
-At last light, 191st (H&EY) Fd Rgt called in fire from every divisional and Army Group Royal Artillery gun within range (about 200) to devastate the woodland that was holding up Clarkeforce.
+The troops round Stone Bridge, including 1st Leicesters and 191st (H&EY) Field Regiment, had to beat off counterattacks by German armour.
+The 532nd Field Battery, which had already crossed over, was called upon to deploy and use their 25-pounders for A/T action, while the other batteries backtracked and found an alternative route forwards.
+At last light, 191st (H&EY) Field Regiment called in fire from every divisional and Army Group Royal Artillery gun within range (about 200) to devastate the woodland that was holding up Clarkeforce.